 However, Hagler knew that this was a contest in which he needed to be at his sharpest from the beginning and he, too, began with blazing attacks.
 Hagler proved the stronger, and though Hearns had his own successes, causing the ringside doctor to study the cuts around Hagler’s eye, he could not match the champion’s capacity to take punches.

-In the third round the referee stopped the bout after Hearns had been down and rose in a groggy condition.
+In the third round, the referee stopped the bout after Thomas Hearns had been down and rose in a groggy condition.

 However, Hagler gradually got on top as Mugabi tired and he knocked out the challenger in the 11th round.

 The Sugar Ray Leonard – Marvin Hagler Bonanza:

 Marvin Hagler was then challenged by Sugar Ray Leonard, another former welter and light-middleweight champion.
 This fight was the most eagerly awaited encounter for many years, but it did not please the WBA and the IBF, who did not look kindly on Hagler’s absence from the ring for over a year.